NBA stakes out territory in competitive gaming with its own eSports league

 According to SuperData, a leading provider of global research on the industry, revenue from eSports is projected to surpass $1-billion (U.S.) worldwide by 2018.
 At first glance, especially for older consumers, it can be hard to understand – there are people who will actually pay to watch someone else play a video game?

-Just ask the Toronto Raptors' ownership group, Maple Leaf Sports & Entertainment, which sold out the Air Canada Centre for the North American League of Legends championship series summer finals in August of 2016.
-Or ask the developers of the game Overwatch, who will debut a pro league for that multiplayer battle game in 2018, including teams bought by pro sports owners, such as New England Patriots owner Robert Kraft.
+Just ask the Toronto Raptors' ownership group, Maple Leaf Sports & Entertainment, which sold out the Air Canada Centre for the North American League of Legends championship series summer finals in August, 2016.
+Or ask the developers of the game Overwatch, who will launch a pro league for that multiplayer battle game in 2018, including teams bought by pro sports owners, such as New England Patriots owner Robert Kraft.
 Or look to a consortium of NBA and NHL owners who partnered to buy a controlling interest in a popular franchise that plays in many games called Team Liquid, including Jeff Vinik (Tampa Bay Lightning), Peter Guber (Golden State Warriors), and Ted Leonsis (Washington Capitals and Wizards).

 Boyd has had a taste of eSports glory.
-He and four teammates, playing under the team name Still Trill, won the $250,000 grand prize at a 2K tournament run by the NBA during All-Star weekend in New Orleans, with commentators and a large, vociferous studio audience.
+He and four teammates, playing under the team name Still Trill, won the $250,000 grand prize at a 2K tournament run by the NBA during the 2017 all-star weekend in New Orleans, with commentators and a large, vociferous studio audience.
 The championship game against another popular team, Throwdown, was streamed on Periscope as 739,000 users watched.
 Another 243,000 have since viewed the replay on YouTube.

 Boyd, who was making ends meet with smaller 2K tournament prize winnings and odd jobs before that, moved out of his parents' home and into his own apartment thanks to his share of the $250,000.
 The same month as Boyd's big win came the NBA's announcement that it would launch a 2K league in 2018 – Boyd's chance to make a living playing his favourite video game.

-"That announcement changed my life," says Boyd, renowned for his point-guard play in 2K.
+"That announcement changed my life," said Boyd, renowned for his point-guard play in 2K.
 "In recent years, I saw people winning big prizes playing games and making money by creating game content online, so I planned to make something for myself in gaming.
 But I had no idea something this perfect would come along.
 I'm going to play as hard as I can to create a career for myself."

 The 2018 edition of NBA 2K was released in September, prompting hopeful 2K league draftees to practise for hours on end.
 Game developers are generating analytical data on the gamers in the online environment to help identify the world's best.
 Tryouts for the 2K league start in February, followed by the draft in March.

 Mitchell Franklin is a 23-year-old student at Radford University in Virginia who played for the runner-up team, Throwdown.
-He says his squad played 160 games of 2K18 in the first week it was released.
+He said his squad played 160 games of 2K18 in the first week it was released.
 He and his teammates are determined to win the $250,000 tournament this year.
-As likely draft picks, he says talent agents have already been contacting them.
+As likely draft picks, he said talent agents have already been contacting them.

-"I've discussed it with my parents and this is a no-brainer – we think this should be my last semester on campus and I should go after the opportunity in the 2K league and finish my degree online," says Franklin, who is studying sports administration and marketing.
+"I've discussed it with my parents and this is a no-brainer – we think this should be my last semester on campus and I should go after the opportunity in the 2K league and finish my degree online," said Franklin, who is studying sports administration and marketing.
 "Agents have already been contacting us about business opportunities if we get drafted.
 Students I've never met on campus have approached me to say they watched me play online.
 Even one of my professors heard about it and talked to me, totally intrigued by what the NBA is doing."

-He played basketball and soccer for much of his life, but says he felt most comfortable at home with a game controller in hand, socializing with people online who shared an interest in basketball video games.
+He played basketball and soccer for much of his life, but said he felt most comfortable at home with a game controller in hand, socializing with people online who shared an interest in basketball video games.

-"You have a lot of kids who aren't athletically gifted, who can't seem to find a place within a group of friends, but they can pick up the controller and be someone else or find friends in Europe or Australia," says Franklin, whose avatar in the game often wears his boyhood No. 8 jersey.
+"You have a lot of kids who aren't athletically gifted who can't seem to find a place within a group of friends, but they can pick up the controller and be someone else or find friends in Europe or Australia," said Franklin, whose avatar in the game often wears his boyhood No. 8 jersey.
 "You aren't being judged there, and you can just have fun and be good at something – maybe even have the chance to be the best at it."

 The draft order and other specifics have yet to be determined.
 That hasn't stopped countless 2K gamers from writing to teams such as the Raptors, trying to get their names out there.
-MLSE is in the process of hiring an eSports manager and will announce the name of Toronto's 2K team next month.
+MLSE is in the process of hiring an eSports manager, and will announce the name of Toronto's 2K team next month.

 This is going to be another way to engage with our fans.Brendan Donohue, the NBA’s manager of the 2K league

-"There will be detractors out there sneering at eSports, saying 'they're not athletes, no one will show up for that,' and those detractors are dead wrong," says David Hopkinson, MLSE's chief commercial officer.
+"There will be detractors out there sneering at eSports, saying 'they're not athletes, no one will show up for that,' and those detractors are dead wrong," said David Hopkinson, MLSE's chief commercial officer.
 "This generation does not consume content the same way; it has to be a participatory endeavour.
 This is about being where our fans are.
 I know we've introduced new fans to our teams in basements all over the world as they've played NBA 2K or NHL 2K games.
 Now we can take that passion for fans participating in our brands to new heights."

-Teams in the NBA will no doubt face scrutiny about the sedentary qualities of video gaming and how that squares with league initiatives to promote sports and exercise.
+Teams in the NBA will no doubt face scrutiny about the sedentary qualities of video gaming, and how that squares with league initiatives to promote sports and exercise.

-"You can have balance in your lifestyle between video games and sports," Sumit Arora, MLSE's senior director of strategy, says.
+"You can have balance in your lifestyle between video games and sports," said Sumit Arora, MLSE's senior director of strategy.
 "We have research from the NBA that tells us a large number of our avid basketball fans are also avid gamers.
 We see the opportunity to tie our 2K team into camps, clinics and events, engaging with fans."

 The Raptors – just like other teams in the NBA – aim to turn their 2K gamers into celebrities, promoting them on Raptors broadcasts, social media, inside the arena and at events.
 They envision some day hosting 2K events live at the Real Sports bar, Ricoh Coliseum or the ACC.

-"Our corporate partners are lining up to be involved," Hopkinson says.
+"Our corporate partners are lining up to be involved," Hopkinson said.
 "Virtually every brand we work with."

 It's unlikely the 2K gamers will be represented by NBA player agents at this point, more likely signing with gaming-specific agents, if they seek representation at all.
 That may comprise a different demographic and intrigue businesses.

-"It will be an opportunistic sale for NBA teams and 2K to pitch existing sponsors on engaging a new group of fans," says Jason Ranne, an NBA player agent and executive vice-president of team sports at Wasserman Media Group.
+"It will be an opportunistic sale for NBA teams and 2K to pitch existing sponsors on engaging a new group of fans," said Jason Ranne, an NBA player agent and executive vice-president of team sports at Wasserman Media Group.

-Some in the eSports industry are skeptical about how widely the NBA 2K League will be consumed.
+Some in the eSports industry are skeptical about how widely the NBA 2K league will be consumed.

-"I don't share the optimism for an NBA 2K league; I'm not sure the NBA owners really get eSports," says Ryan Morrison of law firm Morrison/Lee, which negotiates pro gamer salaries in titles like League of Legends, Dota 2 and Overwatch.
+"I don't share the optimism for an NBA 2K league; I'm not sure the NBA owners really get eSports," said Ryan Morrison, of law firm Morrison/Lee, which negotiates pro gamer salaries in titles such as League of Legends, Dota 2 and Overwatch.
 "In Dota 2, people are competing for prize pools of some $23-million.
 That's exciting.
 The NBA will put a lot of money and marketing into it, but I don't think there's a huge audience for watching others play a basketball video game.
 I don't think it will compete with the big eSports games."

 Boyd used to play other games for fun, but now he concentrates solely on 2K, determined to be the world's best.
 On social networks, some project he will be the No. 1 draft pick.

-"Everyone in the 2K community is very anxious, all the talk is about the eLeague and everybody wants in," Boyd says.
+"Everyone in the 2K community is very anxious, all the talk is about the eLeague, and everybody wants in," Boyd said.
 "This game has given me hope and direction and it opened up a lot of doors for me.
 I know there are a lot of great things ahead."

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.